spember/gr8conf-2012-workshop/Instructions.md

             });
         };

-There's a bit more yet to add to this View; we'll revisit it in a little while.
+There's a bit more yet to add to this View; we'll revisit it later.

 At this point, we have something we can interact with!
 Start up the grails app and navigate locally to [http://localhost:8080/twitterMonitor][localTM] or [http://localhost:8080/twitterMonitor/standAlone][localStandAlone] to view the application.
 Start the fetching by clicking the 'kicking it' toggle switch.